AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/AdditionalDevelopment/PurgeDuplicates.md

 echo Getting purged sequences... get_seqs dups.bed $genome

-### UNKNOWN FROM GIT: Step 4.
-Merge hap.fa and $hap_asm and redo the above steps to get a decent haplotig set.
-## I have to figure out precisely what this means.
 ```

 After running this I am left with an assembly that has been purged of duplicates, which is called `purged.fa`.
 I then check the quality with my genome metrics assessment script.